eqlectika/eqlectika.github.io/README.md

 <a href="https://eqlectika.github.io"><img src="logo.png" width="48" height="48" alt="logo"></a>

-# The Concept of Project Eqlectika: Building an Outside-in Planet & Semantic Field Core
+# The Concept of Project Eqlectika: Semantic Field Core & Building an Outside-in Planets Network

 Imagine for a moment that anything is possible.
 Imagine, for example, that the laws of physics were suddenly replaced by the laws of imagination.
 And this is a very interesting meditation, because it begins like this: "Well, if I could have anything I wanted, what would I want, or what would I prefer to have?"
 For example, I would somehow move the Vatican Library to Versailles and live in Versailles, have access to every book and work of art that ever existed, and stroll in the garden.